melonkgur/melonkgur/README.md

 - member of FRC team 484 - Roboforce

-- creates obhorrent amalgamations using rust, flutter, swift sometimes, and maybe even typescipt if i'm in the mood to suffer
+- creates abhorrent amalgamations using rust, flutter, swift sometimes, and maybe even typescipt if i'm in the mood to suffer

 - mad silly